 - 8.2.1 Championship Day In order for a Day to be counted as a Championship Day in any class: - a.
 For each class, a launch opportunity shall have been given to each competitor in time for the competitor to carry out the task of the Day in question, and - b.
-For each class, more than 25% of the competitors, who have had a competition launch on that Day, shall have flown a credited distance (Dh) of at least Dm (after any handicapping is applied).
+For each class, more than 25% of the competitors, who have had a competition launch on that Day, shall have flown a credited distance (Dh) of at least Dm x H.

 Dm is defined in para.
-8.3.1
+8.3.1.
+H is defined in para 8.3.2.